ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 keep the socket open while the CONNECT-UDP stream is open.
 Proxies MAY choose to close sockets due to a period of inactivity, but they MUST close the CONNECT-UDP stream before closing the socket.

-# HTTP Intermediaries {#intermediaries}

-HTTP/3 DATAGRAM flow identifiers are specific to a given HTTP/3 connection.
-However, in some cases, an HTTP request may travel across multiple HTTP connections if there are HTTP intermediaries involved; see Section 2.3 of
-{{RFC7230}}.

-Intermediaries that support both CONNECT-UDP and HTTP/3 datagrams MUST negotiate flow identifiers separately on the client-facing and server-facing connections.
-This is accomplished by having the intermediary parse the unnamed element of the "Datagram-Flow-Id" header on all CONNECT-UDP requests it receives, and sending the same unnamed element in the "Datagram-Flow-Id" header on the response.
-The intermediary then ascertains whether it can use datagrams on the server-facing connection.
-If they are supported (as indicated by the H3_DATAGRAM SETTINGS parameter), the intermediary uses its own flow identifier allocation service to allocate a flow identifier for the server-facing connection, and waits for the server's reply to see if the server sent the "Datagram-Flow-Id" header on the response.
-The intermediary then translates datagrams between the two connections by using the flow identifier specific to that connection.
-An intermediary MAY also choose to use datagrams on only one of the two connections, and translate between datagrams and streams.

-Intermediaries MUST NOT echo nor forward named elements or parameters on the "Datagram-Flow-Id" header if they do not understand their semantics.
-Extensions to CONNECT-UDP that leverage named elements or parameters in the "Datagram-Flow-Id" header MUST specify how they are handled by intermediaries.

 # Performance Considerations {#performance}